lindsayrr8/lindsayrr8.github.io/_posts/2024-10-4-my-new-blog-post.md

 *(Note: even the "123" plugged into the function is arbitrary.
 It's just a common value used with `set.seed()`.
 But random number generation is a big concept to talk about - so big that it would derail the rest of our simple exercise.
 So we're moving on:)*

 With `sample_size`, we just designate a little box in R's memory for our sample size to sit in.
-Then, `sample` tells R to **grab a sample from our population** using the number we stored in `sample_size`.
+Then, `sample <- sample(population, sample_size)` tells R to **grab a sample from our population** using the number we stored in `sample_size`.
 Storing the value this way is optional.
 You could just in plug a "2" instead if you really wanted to.

 Printing the result we get from R's calculation gives us this output:
 ```R